JanviDhonde/JanviDhonde/README.md

 ✨ **About Me**
 Hi there!
-I'm Janvi Dhonde, a passionate data analyst with a Master's degree in Computer Applications (MCA).
+I'm Janvi Dhonde, a passionate Data Analyst with a Master's degree in Computer Applications (MCA).
 My journey in the data world is driven by a deep curiosity for uncovering meaningful insights from data to help make better decisions.
 I'm skilled in data analysis, problem-solving, and creating impactful visualizations, and I have hands-on experience with Power BI and data analysis.

 ✔ **Why Work With Me?**
  **Academic & Practical Experience**: With a Master’s in Computer Applications, I have a strong academic foundation and practical experience across various data analysis and machine learning projects. 📚